Why Laughter Is Good for The Soul

 However, when you constantly feel this way, stress has an adverse impact on your emotions, causing you to feel upset, moody, tense, or depressed.

-Because laughter also helps to relieve physical tension, your mind will follow suit, promoting a sense of ease and calm, both physically and mentally.
+Because laughter also helps relieve physical tension, your mind and your spirit will follow suit, promoting a sense of ease and calm, both physically and mentally.

 “There is nothing in the world so irresistibly contagious as laughter and good humor.”